 I feel very fortunate to live in a beautiful province.
 From our mighty rivers teeming with salmon to our ocean vistas, from our old growth forests to our smart, sustainable cities, New Brunswick is a special place with kind and creative people, and loads of potential.

 But as much as I love New Brunswick, as much as I am a proud New Brunswicker, there is one sour note about this day, and it lurks in the background of any discussion about New Brunswick: our political climate, which stifles our potential.
 Our economy, as every one knows, is in shambles.
 And it doesn’t seem to be getting better.
 The Margaret Ann Blaney appointment has all but disappeared from public scrutiny, the anti-shale gas resistance has seemingly petered out.
 And the government keeps doing things the same old way, without innovation, without long-term vision.
 We have some very bright and innovative people and ideas here.
 People and ideas that should guarantee bright prospects.
-These true innovators need a government that is seriously interested in progress.
+These true innovators need a government that is seriously interested more info